yadejumobi/aitour26-BRK445-building-enterprise-ready-ai-agents-with-microsoft-foundry/session-delivery-resources/docs/HowToRunDemoLocally.md

 ## Agent Framework Selection

-This solution supports two agent frameworks that you can switch between using the **Settings page** in the Store frontend:
+This solution supports multiple working modes that you can switch between using the **Settings page** in the Store frontend.
+See `src/ZavaWorkingModes/WorkingMode.cs` for the authoritative list of working modes and short names.

-1. **Large Language Models (LLM)** - Default usage using directly large language models
+Examples of working modes include:

-1. **Semantic Kernel (SK)** - Default framework using Microsoft.SemanticKernel
+- **Large Language Models (LLM)** - Direct usage of LLMs
-2. **Microsoft Agent Framework (AgentFx)** - Uses Microsoft.Agents.AI
+- **Microsoft Agent Framework (AgentFx / MAF)** - Uses Microsoft.Agents.AI with options to call Microsoft Foundry-hosted agents or create local agents

-### Selecting the Agent Framework
+### Selecting the working mode

 After running the demo:

 1. Open the **Store** application in your browser
 2. Navigate to **Settings** from the navigation menu (left sidebar)
-3. Select your preferred framework
+3. Select your preferred working mode
 4. Your selection is automatically saved in your browser's localStorage
-5. All agent demos will immediately use the selected framework (no restart needed)
+5. All agent demos will immediately use the selected working mode (no restart needed)

-**Note:** All the frameworks connect to the same Microsoft Foundry agents.
-The selection only affects which orchestration framework is used.
+**Note:** The different working modes connect to the same Microsoft Foundry agents or local LLMs depending on the mode.
+The selection only affects which orchestration/provider implementation the demo uses.

 ## Quick start (terminal)